 Privacy Policy and Consumer Rights S332 requires that a data controller subject to the law provide a privacy notice describing (i) its data collection, processing, and sharing activities, including the categories of personal data it collects and processes, (ii) the purpose for processing the data, (iii) the categories of third parties to which the controller shares the data and the categories of data shared, (iv) consumers' rights with respect to their data and how they may exercise such rights, (v) how material changes to the privacy notice will be communicated, and (vi) an email address or other online mechanism that consumers may use to contact the controller.
 Consumer rights under the bill include the right to request that the controller delete, correct, or provide access to their personal information.
 If a controller receives a consumer request to exercise such rights, the controller must verify the request and respond within 45-days of receipt, with a possible 45-day extension.
-In addition to the consumer rights outlined above, \$332 also provides consumers with the right to opt-out of targeted advertising, the sale of their personal data, and profiling.
+In addition to the consumer rights outlined above, S332 also provides consumers with the right to opt-out of targeted advertising, the sale of their personal data, and profiling.
 However, for children ages 13 to 17, affirmative opt-in is required.
 Additionally, affirmative opt-in is required for processing sensitive personal data, including the personal data of children under 13 (which must be processed in accordance with the Federal Children's Online Privacy Protection Act "COPPA").
+Finally, much like the other comprehensive state privacy laws in effect, S332 requires data minimization and purpose specification.
+Data controllers must limit their collection of data to such data that is relevant and reasonably necessary with regard to the purpose for which it was collected.
+Controllers must also expressly specify in their privacy notice the purpose for which they are collecting and processing data.
 Data Processing Agreements Like most other comprehensive state privacy laws, S332 requires data controllers and their data processors (third-party vendors and service providers) to enter into written data processing agreements outlining the parties' obligations with respect to personal data, including collection and purpose limitations, reasonable security requirements, and requirements that the processor follow the controller's processing instructions and assist the controller in meeting its obligations under law.
 Data Protection Assessments Under S332, controllers must complete a data protection assessment where processing "presents a heightened risk of harm to consumer," such as where the controller will be processing data for targeted advertising, profiling, selling personal data, or processing sensitive data.
 If requested by the Attorney General, a controller must provide a copy of such assessment.
 Universal Opt-Out Mechanisms S332 also requires controllers to recognize universal opt-out mechanisms (UOOMs) that allow consumers to opt-out of targeted advertising and the sale of their personal data no later than six months after the bill's effective date.
 What are the Penalties for Failing to Comply?
 Unlike California's law, the New Jersey bill does not include a private right of action, and the bill will be enforced solely by the New Jersey Attorney General who may seek penalties of up to \$10,000 for the first violation and up to \$20,000 for the second and subsequent violations.
 The bill also provides a 30-day cure period during the eighteen month period following the bill's enactment date.
 The bill directs the Attorney General to promulgate rules and regulations to effectuate the law.
 We anticipate such rules and regulations to issue sometime between the law's enactment and effective date and to provide additional guidance on consumer rights requests, opt-outs, and data protection assessments.